mrchetan/FlutterFullExtensionPack/README.md

-## Flutter Extension Pack by Chetan Bhalothia
+## Flutter Extension Pack by Mr Chetan

-A Recommended collection for Flutter development on VS Code by Chetan Bhalothia.
+A Recommended collection for Flutter development on VS Code by Mr Chetan (Chetan Bhalothia).

 VS Code extension pack help to create a your Flutter app using Dart code.

 You not need to install all extensions one by one just this extension pack for Flutter development.

-This Extension combination of 2 Extension Pack [THCBin Flutter Extension Pack](https://marketplace.visualstudio.com/items?itemName=techthatmatters.02thcbin-flutter), [THCBin Recommended Extension Pack](https://marketplace.visualstudio.com/items?itemName=techthatmatters.00thcbin-recommended)
+This Extension combination of 2 Extension Pack [Mr Chetan Flutter Extension Pack](https://marketplace.visualstudio.com/items?itemName=MrChetan.flutter), [Mr Chetan Recommended Extension Pack](https://marketplace.visualstudio.com/items?itemName=MrChetan.recommended)

 ---